bpaauwe/RokuPoly/README.md

 This node server is intended to support the [Roku Media Players](http://www.roku.com/).

+With this node server you can launch applications and send remote command to a single Roku media box.
+The current application running on the box is available.

 ## Installation

 1. Backup Your ISY in case of problems!